Ron Bashista Q&A Fall 2019

 A: I’d like to say I’ve seen enough in the last 30 years that nothing can surprise me anymore.
 (But doing so might jinx me—sort of like saying “Fire up the Duck Boats!” before Game 7 with the Sox in a tied World Series.)
 I’ll just say that there’s been nothing particularly surprising thus far.
 People who plan are rarely surprised.
 Planning brings together experienced individuals with diverse skill sets to examine complex situations, anticipate what could go wrong, and develop an array of feasible, supportable, and effective solutions.

-I’ve had opportunities to do this with numerous WPI departments, including WPI Police, Facilities, Residential Services, Dean of Students Office, Marketing, and Health Services.
+I’ve had opportunities to do this with numerous WPI departments, including WPI Police, Facilities, the Housing & Residential Experience Center, Dean of Students Office, Marketing, and Health Services.
 The institutional knowledge and subject matter expertise resident at WPI is truly remarkable; rarely have I encountered an organization as singularly well-postured for any contingency planning as WPI.

 Q: Are there lessons you bring from being on the scene after the Boston Marathon bombings, for example, or in New York City after Superstorm Sandy, that have changed how you approach preparedness and response?